bhavyanshu/bhavyanshu.github.com/_posts/2015-09-29-major-security-flaw-pm-app.md

 ---
 layout: post
-title: "Developer team fixed vulnerabilities in Honorable PM's app & API"
+title: "Developer team fixed vulnerabilities in Honorable PM's app and API"
 description: "I reported the vulnerability and related exploit to the developer team.
 Discussed solutions and they have finally fixed the issues."
 tags: ["security"]
 change_frequency: "weekly"